Leupold VX-I 4-12x40mm Riflescope

 By Chuck Hawks

 Having not reviewed a Leupold VX-I since the last round of upgrades, we here at Guns and Shooting Online procured two new VX-I scopes for review.
 One is a 2-7x33mm consigned for review from Leupold.
-(You can find the review of the 2-7x33 on the Product Review Page.)
 The other is the scope reviewed here, a 4-12x40mm purchased locally at Bi-Mart on 18th Avenue in Eugene, Oregon.
 Frank, the Sporting Goods Department Manager, is both extremely knowledgable and our friend.
 If you live in the southern Willamette Valley, stop in and see him.

 Leupold & Stevens is an American, family owned, fifth generation, optics company.
 Leupold is the last major American scope maker, doing their scope manufacturing in-house at their Beaverton, Oregon plant.
 That is why they can legitimately claim to be "America's Optics Authority."

-The basic line up of Leupold variable power riflescopes includes (in ascending order) the entry level Rifleman, the economical VX-I, medium priced VX-II, upscale VX-III and VX-L, and the premium LPS (Leupold Premier Scopes).
+The basic line up of Leupold variable power riflescopes includes (in ascending order) the entry level Rifleman, the economical VX-I, medium priced VX-II, upscale VX-R, deluxe VX-3 and VX-3L and the premium VX-6.
 The subject of this review is from the VX-I line, which along with the other VX models constitute the heart of the Leupold range and the lynch pins of Leupold's continued success.

 The VX-I comes with Leupold's Full Lifetime Guarantee.
 This states that if any Leupold Gold Ring scope is found to have defects in workmanship or materials, Leupold will repair or replace it FREE.
 No warrantee card is required, there is no time limit, and you don't have to be the original purchaser.
 No company backs their scopes better than Leupold.